-Mr. Yogesh Manek is the Founder and Executive Chairman of the MAC Group.
+Mr. Yogesh Manek is the Founder and Executive Chairman of the MAC Group Ltd.

-He is the Chairman of The Heritage Insurance Company Tanzania Ltd, Exim Bank (Tanzania) Ltd, Strategis Insurance (Tanzania) Ltd, Exim Advisory Services and Chemi&Cotex Industries Ltd. He also sits on the Board of Alliance Insurance Corporation Limited.
+He is the Chairman of The Heritage Insurance Company Tanzania Ltd, Strategis Insurance (Tanzania) Ltd and Chemi & Cotex Industries Ltd. He also sits on the Boards of Tanzania International Container Terminal Services Ltd, Exim Bank (T) Ltd and Alliance Insurance Corporation Limited.